 Why this matters: Residential treatment should never be a “one size fits all” experience.
 The most effective programs provide a wide range of services, and can customize treatment to meet the unique needs of each client When you evaluate a program, pay close attention to its ability to develop a personalized plan that features the level and type of treatment that you need.

-Does Your Program Encourage and Facilitate Family Involvement?
+Does Your Program Facilitate Family Involvement?

 Why this matters: It’s hard to overstate the importance of family involvement in residential care.
 Your family has been impacted (and, in some cases, may have contributed to) the issues you are facing – and it’s important for both you and your loved ones that they are part of your treatment plan.
 The program you choose should be able to help your family members deal with immediate issues while you’re in treatment as well as prepare them to provide the positive support that will be essential to your long-term success.